Ant832/HermesOS/README.md

 # HermesOS
-Microkernel built with custom heap allocator and formatted output stream
+Microkernel built with custom heap allocator and formatted output stream for various types